Skylar Diggins: Early life

-Diggins-Smith was born in South Bend, Indiana.
+Diggins was born in South Bend, Indiana.
 She is the daughter of Tige Diggins and Renee Scott.
-Diggins-Smith has three younger brothers Tige, Destyn, and Maurice and one younger sister, Hanneaf.
+Diggins has three younger brothers Tige, Destyn, and Maurice and one younger sister, Hanneaf.
 She also grew up playing softball.

-High school career

-Diggins-Smith was four-year varsity basketball letter winner at Washington High School in South Bend, where the Panthers had a combined record of 102–7.
-Diggins-Smith led the Panthers to state championship games, including Washington's title-winning season of 2007 and finished her career with 2,790 points, the third-highest girls' scoring total in Indiana history for an average of 25.9 points per game.
+Diggins was a four-year varsity basketball letter winner at Washington High School in South Bend, where the Panthers had a combined record of 102–7.
+Diggins led the Panthers to state championship games, including Washington's title-winning season of 2007 and finished her career with 2,790 points, the third-highest girls' scoring total in Indiana history for an average of 25.9 points per game.
 She received national honors including the Naismith Prep Player of the Year, Gatorade National Player of the Year, Gatorade Female Athlete of the Year, and Miss Indiana Basketball.
-Diggins-Smith was named a WBCA All-American, and was a McDonald's All-American selection.
+Diggins was named a WBCA All-American, and was a McDonald's All-American selection.
 She participated in the 2009 WBCA High School All-America Game, where she scored 24 points.
-In addition to basketball, she participated in volleyball and did well academically, earning High Academic Honors as a senior, and being a member of National Honor Society.In the March 30, 2009, issue of Sports Illustrated, she was part of its Faces in the Crowd segment.
-Diggins-Smith chose Notre Dame over Stanford, but was able to make friends with Stanford alum Candice Wiggins after visiting the university.
+In addition to basketball, she participated in volleyball and did well academically, earning High Academic Honors as a senior, and being a member of National Honor Society.
+In the March 30, 2009, issue of Sports Illustrated, she was part of its Faces in the Crowd segment.
+Diggins chose Notre Dame over Stanford, but was able to make friends with Stanford alum Candice Wiggins after visiting the university.

 College career

 Freshman season

-As a freshman, Diggins-Smith became the fourth Indiana native to join the Irish roster in 2009–10, and she was one of three Miss Basketball honorees on the 2009–10 Notre Dame roster.
-On November 15, 2009, Diggins-Smith made her collegiate debut for Notre Dame, recording 14 points, eight rebounds, five assists and four steals in a 102–57 win over Arkansas-Pine Bluff.
+As a freshman, Diggins became the fourth Indiana native to join the Irish roster in 2009–10, and she was one of three Miss Basketball honorees on the 2009–10 Notre Dame roster.
+On November 15, 2009, Diggins made her collegiate debut for Notre Dame, recording 14 points, eight rebounds, five assists and four steals in a 102–57 win over Arkansas-Pine Bluff.
 During her freshman year, she set four Notre Dame freshman records.
-Her total points scored (484) were the fourth best ever by a freshman, and her 112 assists were the third most by a freshmen.
-On March 23, Diggins-Smith recorded 31 points, six assists, and seven steals in a 84–66 win over 10th-seeded Vermont in the second round of the 2010 NCAA tournament.
+Her total points scored (484) were the fourth best ever by a freshman, and her 112 assists were the third most by a freshman.
+On March 23, Diggins recorded 31 points, six assists, and seven steals in an 84–66 win over 10th-seeded Vermont in the second round of the 2010 NCAA tournament.
 Her 31 points were the most by a Notre Dame player in their tournament debut.